gtfierro/mpdb/README.md

 The server will attempt to serve messages with consecutive echo tags, but if the server time-out is hit before the server receives a message with the desired echo tag, it will serve the next available message until the missing message receives (if it ever does).

-Assuming the server has received message with echo tag `X`, the server timeout timer will be started for echo tag `X+1` upon receiving message `X+2` (if `X+1` was never received).
+The Server ACK Timeout is triggered on the reception of a packet for a given node that does not already have the SATO running.
+The server builds up a list of all echo tags received during this time period.
+Whenever the server sends a response back to the client, it includes in that message a list of ACKd echo tags and pops those echo tags off of its internal list.
+When the timeout expires, the server sends a null resposnse to the client that just contains the remaining ACKd echo tags.
+If any of these messages require a special message (e.g.  a result or an error), those will be returned in their own `RESPONSE` messages back to the client.

+#### Client

 Client-side, each successive message will be sent with a unique, consecutive, monotonically increasing echo tag.
 For a sent message, if the client does not receive a response from the server with the corresponding echo tag within the client time-out window, the client can choose to resend the message as many times as it wants.
 Consecutive execution order is only guaranteed if the server receives the client's message within the server time-out window.
 Client echo tags should start at `1`.

 Each client is considered separately, so multiple clients do not have to coordinate echo tags.

-The server only keeps track of N messages into the future of the last confirmed echo tag (this is 10 by default).

-Parameters:
+Parameters (negotiable):
-* server time out (STO) -- 3 seconds default
+* server time out (STO) -- 4 seconds default
+* server ack time out (SATO) -- 5 seconds default
-* client time out (CTO) -- 1 second default
+* client time out (CTO) -- 3 second default
-* num cached messages -- 10 default

 Example:

 * server receives echo tags `1, 2, 3`
 * server processes messages with tags `1, 2, 3`
-* client receives responses with tags `1, 2, 3`
+* client receives a response with tags `1, 2, 3`
 * server receives message with tag `5`.
 Because server has not seen message `4`, the server time-out timer is started
 * client does not receive a response for message `4`, so it resends